 In November 2016, California voters passed Proposition 64 legalizing recreational use among people over the age of 21.
-However, because federal law still prohibits the use, distribution and possession of cannabis, it remains prohibited on all university property and at all university events, except for approved academic research.
-See UC guidance on use and possession of cannabis on UC property for more information.
+However, because federal law still prohibits the use, distribution, and possession of cannabis, it remains prohibited on all university property and at all university events, except for approved academic research.
+See UC guidance on the use and possession of cannabis on UC property for more information.

 If you are concerned about your use or someone else’s use:

 - For UC Berkeley students: Social Services, (510) 642-6074

 - Marijuana Anonymous/MA World Services, (800) 766-6779 or (510) 287-8873

 - See this Cannabis handout for more information.

 For more information regarding the legality, health effects, and other issues related to marijuana:

 - DEA declines to loosen restrictions on medical cannabis

 - Cannabis and the Mission of Higher Education

 - Erowid is a member-supported organization providing access to non-judgmental information about psychoactive plants, chemicals, and related issues